tarantool/doc/doc/reference/reference_sql/sql.rst

 |br|

-Specify the table or tables for the source of a SELECT statement.
+Specify the table or tables for the source of a :ref:`SELECT statement <sql_select>`.

 The *table-reference* must be a name of an existing table, or a subquery, or a joined table.